paylogic/developer.paylogic.com/content/articles/trello.rst

 be moved to Done in sprint (after creating a codereview for the Gatekeepers in FogBugz), and you can start work on another task.
 Easy as that!

-There are a few other things that are worthy of pointing out:
+There are a few other things worth pointing out about the sprint boards:

 - People assign themselves to cards as soon as they start work on a story.
 If a story isn't started yet, it probably won't have anyone assigned to it (unless